✦ Scandinavian-inspired design, curated for modern living

 You should empty it whenever the tank fills, often daily in damp basements.
 If you run a continuous drain hose, you won’t need to empty it manually, and you’ll keep it working efficiently.

-No, you can’t rely on a dehumidifier to eliminate mold completely.
+No, you can’t rely on a dehumidifier to eliminate mould completely.
 You’ll lower moisture and slow growth, but you still need to clean affected surfaces, fix leaks, and improve ventilation for lasting protection.

 Do Dehumidifiers Use a Lot of Electricity?

-Not usually; you’ll often use about 200–700 watts, depending on size and settings.
-You can lower costs by running it only when needed, keeping doors closed, and choosing an efficient model.
+Not usually; many home dehumidifiers use a few hundred watts depending on size, temperature, humidity, and settings.
+You can lower costs by running it only when needed, keeping doors closed, cleaning the filter, and choosing an efficient model.

 Should I Choose a Desiccant or Compressor Dehumidifier?

-You’ll usually choose a compressor for warmer rooms and a desiccant for cooler spaces; one study found desiccants can work efficiently down to 1°C. You’ll save energy if you match the type to your room.
+You’ll usually choose a compressor for warmer rooms and a desiccant for cooler spaces.
+For a typical damp basement, check the operating temperature range first, then match the product type to your room conditions.

 Conclusion